Best Walk-In Tubs of 2025

 What to look for in a walk-in tub

-Start by identifying your specific needs, such as whether you require additional space, ADA compliance or therapeutic features like massage jets or heated seats.
-Look for a company with a good warranty and reliable customer service.
-Consider your budget, including both the cost of the tub and installation, and explore financing or grant options if necessary.
+Choosing the right walk-in tub starts with identifying your specific needs.
+Consider whether you require extra space, ADA compliance or therapeutic features like massage jets or heated seating.
+Budget is another key factor — factor in both the tub’s price and installation costs, and explore financing or grant options if necessary.

 Stick to reputable manufacturers with a history of quality products and excellent customer service.
-Read reviews, talk to friends or family members for recommendations and, if possible, visit showrooms to see and try out the models before you buy.
+Read customer reviews, ask for recommendations, and visit showrooms if possible to test models before making a purchase.

 » MORE: Questions to ask a walk-in tub company